Trusted WordPress tutorials, when you need them most.

 A simple way to help people find new content on your site is by displaying related posts.
 You can show off your best content, keeping your readers engaged on your site and lowering your bounce rate.

-We believe that showing the most popular posts instead of related posts lead to higher clicks and user engagement.
+We believe that showing the most popular posts instead of related posts leads to higher clicks and user engagement.
 This is why a lot of popular publishers now show popular posts or trending posts instead of related posts.

-The easiest way to show popular posts in WordPress is by using MonsterInsights, the best WordPress Analytics plugin.
+The easiest way to show popular posts in WordPress is by using MonsterInsights, the best WordPress analytics plugin.
 MonsterInsights makes it very easy to use Google Analytics and get helpful reports in your WordPress dashboard.

 MonsterInsights helps you set up Google Analytics in WordPress without editing code or hiring a developer.
-It offers advanced tracking features including ads tracking, eCommerce tracking, link click tracking, and more.
+It offers advanced tracking features, including ads tracking, eCommerce tracking, link click tracking, and more.

 With MonsterInsights, you can show your best blog posts anywhere on your website using the Popular Posts feature.
 You can get started with the MonsterInsights Lite version.